zentyal/zentyal/docs/en/user/backup.rst

-The backup can also include the data stored by these modules (home directories, voicemail, etc.) but from 1.2 onwards this way has been deprecated in favor of the first explained method because it can deal better with huge datasets.
+The backup can also include the data stored by these modules (home directories, voicemail, etc.) but from 1.2 onwards this way has been deprecated in favour of the first explained method because it can deal better with huge data sets.

 To make these backups, you should go, as usual, to :menuselection:`System --> Backup`.
 You will not be able to make a new